tcarlile/eBird-Targets/README.md

 ```

 ## Updates
-eBird's yearly taxonomy update will require downloading the latest version of the Clements/eBird checklist and changing a couple of lines in the cfg file.
+eBird's yearly taxonomy update will require downloading the latest Clements/eBird checklist (and Avibase from 2026 onward) and changing the ```taxonomy``` and ```taxsort``` lines in the cfg file.
 I won't host these here, but will try to keep these links up to date.

-The 2025 taxonomy downloads page, and a direct link to the relevant 2024 taxonomy file are below.
+The 2025 taxonomy downloads page, and a direct link to the relevant 2025 taxonomy file are below.
 - [2025 Taxonomy Download Page](https://www.birds.cornell.edu/clementschecklist/introduction/updateindex/october-2025/2025-citation-checklist-downloads/)
 - [2025 Clements/eBird csv](https://www.birds.cornell.edu/clementschecklist/wp-content/uploads/2025/10/eBird-Clements_v2025-integrated-checklist-October-2025.csv)

 Updates to the eBird website will require more significant updates. eBird's 2024 style update required rewriting the code that parses the targets table HTML.
 Hopefully, the current eBird style will be stable for a few years.

 ## Dependencies
-This script requires python3 with pandas, numpy, BeautifulSoup, requests, csv, and xlsxwriter.
-The range of versions I've used succesfully are listed below.
+This script requires python3 with pandas, BeautifulSoup, requests, csv, and xlsxwriter.
+The range of versions I've test are listed below.
 It's unlikely that this exact configuration is needed, but earlier versions of *some* packages might not work.
+The included enviroment.yaml file can be used to build this conda environment.
-- python3 [3.9.12] -
+- python3 [3.9.12] - [3.13.5]
-- pandas [1.4.2]
+- pandas [1.4.2] - [2.3.1]
-- numpy [1.21.5]
-- bs4 [4.11.1]
+- bs4 [4.11.1] - [4.13.4]
-- requests [2.27.1]
+- requests [2.27.1] - [2.32.4]
-- csv [1.0]
-- xlsxwriter [3.0.3]
+- xlsxwriter [3.0.3] - [3.2.3]